joshua-kent/native-build/README.md

 Kotlin/Native Builder
 =====================

-This unofficial application makes it simpler to update the Kotlin/Native compiler by building based off your Kotlin Java compiler version and skipping all the tedious stuff.
+This unofficial application makes it easier to update the Kotlin/Native compiler by building based off your Kotlin Java compiler version and skipping all the tedious stuff.